stormqloud/kazoo-tgbbok/cccp.md

 * Adventures with Calling Card Callback Platform
   * This module can do callback and dialthrough despite the name.
-  * DISA and dialthrought are the same thing.
+  * DISA and dialthrough are the same thing.
   * DISA is also available as a callflow action.

 * CouchDB